netxms/netxms-doc/admin/mobile-console.rst

 =====

-This section is used to list and manage all nodes (all network infrastructure monitored by NetXMS are represented as a set of objects.
+This section is used to list and manage all nodes (all network infrastructure monitored by |product_name| are represented as a set of objects.
 Each object represents one physical or logical entity, or group of them).
 Objects can be organized into hierarchical structure, the Nodes section is used to explore them.
 In the right bottom corner of the icon there is a symbol that indicates the status of the node/container